-No Scene/visual/Narration Primary Attributes Secondary Attributes Masculinity Representation 1 A scene of village life, relaxing in stalls (warung), drinking tea, eating banana, and smoking cigarette hand (far left) made from tobacco, paper, and klebak menyan.
+No Scene/visual/Narration Primary Attributes Secondary Attributes Masculinity Representation 1 A scene of village life, relaxing in stalls (warung), drinking tea, eating banana, and stobacco, paper, and klebak menyan.
 This type of cigarette is dubbed as tengwe cigarette (self-rolled cigarettes) Signs of poverty in the village as represented by the fil: a lot of time for relaxing rather than working.
 There are dialogues that indicate a happy life in the village despite the poverty there.
 As stated by Umar Khayam, one of the figures in the film, "Eat or not, the important thing is gathering".
 By gathering together they can be happy.
 The life of an Innocent and simple man, prompted by poverty that makes them live just as it is.
-2 Scene: 25:09 Bakar is the communist party elite that is potrayed as educated tidy and well-spoken The way he smokes shows a person with class and confidence.
+2 Scene: 25:09 Bakar is igniting a cigarette with gas lighters.
+Bakar is the communist party elite that is potrayed as educated, tidy and well-spoken The way he smokes shows a person with class and confidence.
 Urban people representation: clean and tidy, packed with cigarettes and modern lighters, and full of ideas about the future.
-Bakar is igniting a cigarette with gas lighters.
-The cigarette is from a good quality factory.
 Bakar asks the seller, "I want to eat, Kang!"
 "Nothing," answered the sellers, "It has been a long time of no rice here."
 "Something must be wrong here.
 Why a warung located next to a paddy field has no rice?"
 Bakar indoctrinates people to join the communist party.
 Poverty makes people easily agitated, except for Barus that chooses to join the army.
 Modern cigarette represents the masculinity of urban and educated people.
 Meanwhile, tengwe cigarette represents innocent and poor villagers.
 3 Scene 25:52 Modern cigarettes that are displayed on purpose by Bakar to the poor Paruk villagers.
 Cigarette as a symbol of the burgeois.
 Juxtaposed with banana and teapot which symbolize of poverty and backwardness.
 Cigarette strengthens the representation of urban, rich people affiliated with the communist party.

 4 Scene 31:09 The scene potrays the situation in the 1965 as poor and backward.
 While smoking the cigarette, this man looks tenacious, strong, and tough.
-5 A scene of a tailor smoking beside a barber.
-Scene 43:55 A scened depicting a smoking soldier This film shows that smoking are done by either farmers, communists, or soldiers.
+A scene of a tailor smoking beside a barber.
+5 A scened depicting a smoking soldier This film shows that smoking are done by either farmers, communists, or soldiers.
 A dominant expression of the soldier who commands Barus to come again with a new uniform.
 Cigarette as the representation of a man that is a dominant and assertive leader.